Skip to content

 Records custom fields

 While the InvenioRDM's metadata schema includes a wide range of bibliographic fields, there might still be cases where you need to include domain or system specific information in your records.
 This can be achieved using custom fields.
-To demonstrate how to take advantage of custom fields, we will use the following examples:
+To demonstrate how to take advantage of custom fields, we will use the following example:

 At CERN, I want to input or select the experiment information of the research preprint that I am uploading.
 In addition, when searching for other preprints, I want to filter the search results by experiment name.